cworf/LBA/wp-content/plugins/portfolio-gallery/readme.txt

 *   2) delete, and install the portfolio gallery plugin again

-**I want to click on portfolio gallery main image and be directed to my custom URL link instead of lightbox, is it possible?**
+= I want to click on portfolio gallery main image and be directed to my custom URL link instead of lightbox, is it possible? =
 If something is not provided in Portfolio Gallery plugin, this is additional customization, for that just contact info@huge-it.com, ask for the conditions and our developers will help you with it.

-**In Content/Gallery Popup view popup overlays my navigation menu, how to prevent this?**
-This situation is related to z-index, try to enlarge the number of z-index, if you are unable to do that yourself contact info@huge-it.com for technical support.
+= In Content/Gallery Popup view popup overlays my navigation menu, how to prevent this? = This situation is related to z-index, try to enlarge the number of z-index, if you are unable to do that yourself contact info@huge-it.com for technical support.

-**I purchased the plugin, and instead of zip file got it in unzip form, how to upload in Wordpress?**
-If you got unzip file, that means your browser makes auto unzip, please zip the file yourself and upload into wordpress.
+= I purchased the plugin portfolio gallery, and instead of zip file got it in unzip form, how to upload in Wordpress? = If you got unzip file, that means your browser makes auto unzip, please zip the file yourself and upload into wordpress.

-**My category buttons are on the left vertical, can I make them horizontal?**
-In General Options you may see filtering buttons position make it TOP.
+= In portfolio gallery my category buttons are on the left vertical, can I make them horizontal? = In General Options you may see filtering buttons position make it TOP.

-**I have multy sites, and the plugin works only on one, but not other sites, why?**
-If you use multi site (have number of sites) when you install a plugin in main site, it will not work on other sites.
+= I have multy sites portfolio gallery, and the plugin works only on one, but not other sites, why? = If you use multi site (have number of sites) when you install a plugin portfolio gallery in main site, it will not work on other sites.
 In order it could work there too, you should.
 1) deactivate the plugin from main site 2) go to the other sites and activate it there one by one 3) after all will be activated, go back to your main site and activate it.

-**How to make bullets, paragraphs and other styles in description?**
-Our Portfolio gallery supports HTML in description, using it you may add many different tags and make text look as you need
+= How to make bullets, paragraphs and other styles in description? = Our Portfolio gallery supports HTML in description, using it you may add many different tags and make text look as you need.

+= My images are stretched within a view of Portfolio Gallery, how to correct it? = If you are pro user of Portfolio Gallery, then from General Options go in Image Behavior and set on "Natural".
+If you are free user, just try to upload more proportional images for element box.

 If you think, that you found a bug in our [WordPress Portfolio Gallery](http://huge-it.com/portfolio-gallery) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).